-Fig. 1: Map of the regularly sampled stations, containing one graph on diazotrophic cyanobacteria biomass per area (seasonal mean biomass in μg / L); details see in Fig.2.
+Fig. 2: Map of the regularly sampled stations, containing one graph on NFC biomass per area (seasonal mean biomass in μ g / L); details see in Fig.3.
 Stations in Bothnian Bay and Kattegat tested but results not presented. "n.d." = no sufficient data.